JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/5_shared_resources.rst

 All resources share the same basic concept: The resource itself is some kind of a container with a, usually limited, capacity.
 Processes can either try to put something into the resource or try to get something out.
 If the resource is full or empty, they have to queue up and wait.

-Every resources a maximum capacity and two queues, one for processes that want to put something into it and one for processes that want to get something out.
+Every resources has maximum capacity and two queues, one for processes that want to put something into it and one for processes that want to get something out.
 The :func:`Put` and :func:`Get` constructors both return an event that is triggered when the corresponding action was successful.

 Resources and interrupts